ethangriffith2004/midisync/README.md

 ## Improvements & Extensions
 - Add audio export option to include the MIDI playback.
-- Create a GUI for Windows or Linux users.
+- Add support for images as well as videos.
-- Real-time preview functionality.
+- Create a GUI app for Windows or Linux users.
 - Options presented all at once instead of in sequential dialog boxes.

 ## Download & Setup